Australian Government Bureau of Meteorology

 If available, use fans or air-conditioners to keep cool.

-In northern districts expect maximum temperatures in the high thirties to low forties and overnight minimum temperatures in the mid teens to mid twenties.
-Heatwave conditions are expected to contract to the east over the coming week.
+Maximum temperatures in the high thirties to low forties.
+Overnight minimum temperatures in the high teens to low twenties.

 - Heatwave Warning New South Wales